doyleLai/Arduino-DCC-Station/README.md

 The Arduino program generates two opposite DCC signals.
 When one signal goes HIGH, the other goes LOW, and vice versa.
 That means you can connect them to an H-bridge circuit to boost up the signal to power the track and locomotives.

 ## Board Compatibility
 The program uses the hardware timer and interrupts to achieve the precise pulse width generations of the DCC signal.
+Not all Arduino boards are supported.

 Supported boards:
 - Arduino UNO (Other ATmega328p based boards may be supported)